-ART R131B-Commercial Illustration II
+ART R131B-Commercial Illustration II 3 units

 A continuation of ART R131A; pre-sketching, research and a variety of printed applications with the practicality and the printability of the illustrations always a consideration.
 The importance of concept and camera-ready art is emphasized.
 Assignments will vary each semester, but the main objective will remain the same.
 Course may be taken two times.
-(2) Transfer credit: CSU
+(2)

-ART R132A-Advanced Illustration/ Rendering/Techniques 3 units
+ART R132A-Advanced Illustration/ Rendering/Techniques